sysdea-libs/polyglot/README.md

 ## PluralFormat

 PluralFormat is for cardinal pluralisation, such as "3 items", "1 item".
-The plural rules are compiled as needed from the [CLDR Language Plural Rules](http://www.unicode.org/cldr/charts/26/supplemental/language_plural_rules.html) (which are also used for OrdinalFormat and RangeFormat).
+The plural rules are compiled from the [CLDR Language Plural Rules](http://www.unicode.org/cldr/charts/26/supplemental/language_plural_rules.html) (which are also used for OrdinalFormat and RangeFormat).
 All possibilities for a language must be covered in a given translation.

+You can use the `=value` syntax where you would like to special case an input, a common case being for 0 as shown in the example below.

 ```
 {NUM, plural,
   one {One item}
 other {# items}}.

+# %{"num" => 0} => "0 items."
 # %{"num" => 1} => "One item."
 # %{"num" => 3} => "3 items."

+{NUM, plural,
+   =0 {No items}
+  one {One item}
+other {# items}}.

+# %{"num" => 0} => "No items."
 ```

 ## OrdinalFormat